 What Are the Different Types of Nipples?

 You might have been anxiously waiting to know the answer to this question.
-So, without further ado, let’s proceed.
+So, without further ado, let’s find out about the different types of nipples!

-As mentioned before, the tiny bumps around your nipples are normal.
-You should have them there.
+Of the different types of nipples, bumpy ones are very normal.
+You should have the tiny bumps there.
 Those Montgomery glands produce a natural, oily substance that not only lubricates the area but also cleans it to keep the germs away.
 If you have bumpy nipples, you might find them more noticeable.

-When the nipples blend into the areola, you have flat nipples.
+In these types of nipples, the nipples blend into the areola.
+And so, you end up with a flat surface.
 However, they don’t always stay flat.
 They can protrude on cold and stimulation.

-It’s about time we all acknowledge these.
-Nipple hair is very much real and very common.
+It’s about time we all acknowledged these.
+These types of nipples are very much real and very common.
 It’s absurd that people feel shameful when talking about it.
 With hair follicles on the areola, you should expect hair growth.
 If you’re bothered about their coarseness or thickness, simply tweeze them out.
 However, it is completely normal to have them.
 If you have slightly more hair than usual, then you have hairy nipples.

-Inverted nipples are the ones that are not protruded.
+Inverted nipples are the ones that are not protruding.
 They are tucked in.
-These are completely normal.
 It is possible for you to just have one inverted nipple (unilateral inverted).
 If one of your nipples gets inverted all of a sudden and doesn’t come out, then get in touch with a doctor.
+These types of nipples can result from certain health conditions.

 When the nipple’s raised a few millimetres above the areola, you have protruding nipples.
 Unlike inverted nipples, they point outwards.
-Cold and stimulation can harden them.
+They can become harder when subjected to cold and stimulation.

-When the areola and the nipple noticeably “sit” on top of the breast like a “raised mound,” you have puffy nipples.
-Cold and stimulation can harden them.
+These are the types of nipples where the areola and the nipple noticeably “sit” on top of the breast like a “raised mound.”
+That’s how you end up with puffy nipples.

 We all remember Chandler Bing having an extra, third nipple, right?
 That’s just what it is.
 When you have more than two nipples, you have supernumerary nipples.
 They can be as many as seven and even eight.